Skip to content

 B.S. in Civil and Environmental Engineering, University of California Berkeley (2003)

-Dissertation: Expressive Structure: The Life and Work of Matthew Nowicki
+Dissertation: Expressive Structure: The Life and Work of Matthew Nowicki.
+Chair: Alex Anderson.

-Currently: Assistant Professor, Department of Architecture, University of Washington
+Currently: Associate Professor, Department of Architecture, University of Washington

 Nan-Ching Tai